 Mtatsminda / Vera / Rustaveli

-Summary: Hilly, old central neighborhood with a lot of character.
+Summary: A hilly, old central neighborhood with a lot of character.

 Quiet central areas with mostly old buildings.
-In between Vake and Old Town, so very convenient for access to all the most popular nightlife and restaurants.
+Located in between Vake and Old Town, so very convenient for access to all the most popular nightlife and restaurants.

 Most of the upper streets of Mtatsminda and Vera have breathtaking views to the city, but are not as easily accessible by cars and public transport.
-Rustaveli, named after one of Georgia’s most famous Poets, is the main avenue of Tbilisi, which is ideal for transport infrastructure.
+Rustaveli, named after one of Georgia’s most famous poets, is the main avenue of Tbilisi, and is much more accessible as it connects to every form of transport.
 The area is walking distance from Galleria mall and Liberty Square.

 Pros to living in Mtatsminda/Vera/Rustaveli: